MausTec/pdf-to-printer/README.md

    - `side` (`string`, Optional): Supported names `duplex`, `duplexshort`, `duplexlong` and `simplex`.
    - `bin` (`string`, Optional): Select tray to print to.
 Number or name.
    - `paperSize` (`string`, Optional): Specifies the paper size.
 Supported names `A2`, `A3`, `A4`, `A5`, `A6`, `letter`, `legal`, `tabloid`, `statement`.
+   - `paperKind` (`string`, Optional): Specifies a numeric paper size, as defined by the driver.
+Can be specified in place of `paperSize`, using values returned from `getPaperKinds`.
    - `silent` (`boolean`, Optional): Silences SumatraPDF's error messages.
    - `printDialog` (`boolean`, Optional): displays the Print dialog for all the files indicated on this command line.
    - `copies`(`number`, Optional): Specifies how many copies will be printed.